AnkushRoy-code/AnkushRoy-code/README.md

 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=ankushroy-code&show_icons=true&theme=tokyonight&locale=en" alt="ankushroy-code" /></p>

 <p>I use Arch(btw) Linux as my daily driver, use Vim(btw).
-My development environment also consists of i3wm, Polybar and Picom and that's it folks.
+My development environment also consists of i3wm, Polybar and Picom also I don't use qwerty, I use Colemak_dh and that's it folks.
 If you want you can check my dotfiles in AnkushRoy-code/dotfiles :)</p>